chunwei-ong/SC1015/README.md

 ## Dataset

 The dataset used for this project is a curated collection of data from various social media platforms including Twitter, Kaggle, Wikipedia Talk pages, and YouTube.
 Each instance in the dataset consists of a tweet along with corresponding annotations indicating whether it contains hate speech or not.
 The data encompasses different types of cyberbullying such as hate speech, aggression, insults, and toxicity.
 To ensure robustness and generalization, the dataset is divided into training and testing sets for model training and evaluation.
+## Exploratory Data Analysis (EDA)

+Before training the models, let's explore the dataset to gain insights into its characteristics and distributions:
+#### Data Overview:
+ Check the dimensions of the dataset, data types, and general statistics.
+#### Class Distribution:
+Examine the distribution of hate speech and non-hate speech tweets to understand class balance.
+#### Text Analysis:
+Analyze tweet lengths, word frequencies, and common terms to understand the language used in hate speech tweets.

 ## Models